 ANT+ FE-C roller compatibility was first introduced on the Edge 520 and later on the Edge 1000.

-What's the use of the FE-C control?
-It allows you to remotely regulate the resistance of the roller.
-However, your roller must be "intelligent", so it must also have ANT+ FE-C support.
-If it only has ANT+ you will be able to see speed, cadence or power data; but not vary its resistance.
+What is the purpose of the FE-C control?
+It allows you to remotely adjust the resistance of the trainer.
+Of course, your trainer must be "smart", so it must also have ANT+ FE-C support.
+If you only have ANT+ 1TP10, you will be able to see speed, cadence or power data, but not to vary your resistance.

 Using it is very simple, just add the roller like any other sensor.